xing/beetle/_posts/2010-03-30-introducing-beetle.md

 This sounds relatively straightforward, but an actual implementation of the deduplification logic needs to address some nontrivial issues:

-* it must work reliably across process/machine boundaries
+* it should work reliably across process/machine boundaries
-* it must guarantee atomicity for message handler execution
+* it should guarantee atomicity for message handler execution
-* it must be scalable
 * it should provide protection against misbehaving message handlers
 * it should provide a way to restart failed handlers without entering an endless loop